 Eating seasonally means eating food that's naturally ripe and ready for harvest in your local area at the time, instead of imported foods from different climates around the world.

 Eating organic, seasonal food, or food that you've grown at home can make a big difference in cutting down your food miles, helping to make your diet more sustainable and reduce your carbon footprint.

 - Cauliflowers - the start of winter season cauliflowers arrived in September and remain in season throughout winter

-- Leeks - the fist of these wonderful winter veg are coming into season
+- Leeks - the first of these wonderful winter veg are coming into season

-- It's time to sow vegetables for you to enjoy next spring, known as overwintering - this includes the likes of turnips, radish, winter lettuce and onions
+- It's time to sow vegetables for you to enjoy next spring, known as overwintering -think spring cabbages, garlic and overwintering beans

 - If you're quick, there's still time to sow green manures such as crimson clover and ryegrass to act as a soil improver and to cover bare areas.
 When dug in, they conserve nutrients and improve soil texture

 What we choose to put on our plates has the power to make a world of difference.
 Find out how choosing organic can offer solutions to many of the crises around our climate, nature, and our health.